 - See a doctor

-Prevention is better than cure: Keep these pointers in mind to minimize the risk of an injury:
+Prevention is better than cure: Keep these pointers in mind to minimize the risk of a badminton injury:

 - A proper warm-up and cool-down is a must